MKGilby/Weaver2/README.md

 This version Copyright 2024 MKSZTSZ

+## 2024.12.19 - Build 3
+- Player can pick up color by going over "colored" circles.
+- Blocks are destroyed if touched by appropriate color.

 ## 2024.12.19 - Build 2
 - Player appears.
 - Player can move around and bounces back from objects.